 Based on the relay action, it is no wonder that DeSoto has some fast individual runners.
-However, they are more than just fast girls.
-These girls can hold their own against All-Time runners.
+However, the team are more than just fast girls.
+These girls can hold their own against all-time runners.

-Sophomore JaEra Griffin only managed a fourth place finish at the state meet with her 11.65, but her 11.51 SB ranks her No. 44 All-Time in Texas and would have been good enough to get her the win at the state meet.
+Sophomore JaEra Griffin only managed a fourth place finish at the state meet with her 11.65, but her 11.51 season best ranks her No. 44 all-time in Texas and would have been good enough to get her the win at the state meet.

 As mentioned, DeSoto's 4x400 relay is possibly their best relay even though they have the NR in the 4x100 relay.
 This year's squad has three girls that are in the top 35 on Texas' All-Time 400m list.

 Senior Cierra Wash finished third at the state meet with a 54.89.
 Her 53.76 PR from last season ranks her No. 19 on the Texas All-Time list.
 Effiong also has a sub 54.00 PR with her 53.90 that she ran in 2017 as a sophomore before she lost her entire junior year to an injury.
 Her performance from two years ago ranks her No. 29 All-Time in Texas.
 Senior Bryannia Murphy has also dealt with some nagging injuries.
 She also had a superb sophomore year when she was completely healthy and ran 54.02 that ranks her No. 34 on the All-Time Texas 400m list.

 DeSoto's 2019 hurdle crew is the best in the nation and is one of the best group of hurdlers ever assembled at one school.

 They have the fourth and fifth best 100H in the country for the 2019 season.